Rezatkreis: History

 In the years between 1806 and 1808, the Kingdom of Bavaria was divided into 15 (administrative) districts, whose names were taken from the local rivers.
 The Rezatkreis was bordered in the north by the Bavarian Mainkreis (Obermainkreis after 1817), in the east by the Pegnitzkreis and the Altmühlkreis (until 1810), in the south by the Bavarian Oberdonaukreis and in the west by the Württemberger Jagstkreis.
 In 1817, the number of districts was reduced from eight to seven (with the Rheinpfalz).
 The Pegnitzkreis and the northern part of the former Altmühlkreis (which had belonged since 1810 to the Oberdonaukreis) were added to the Rezatkreis.
 Anspach was the district capital [Kreisstadt].
 At the request of King Ludwig I, the Territorial Reorganization (Gebietsreform) was made on 29 November 1837.
-Consequently, on 1 January 1838, the Rezatkreis became Mittelfranken [Upper Franconia], one of the seven current Regierungsbezirke of the Kingdom and later State of Bavaria.
+Consequently, on 1 January 1838, the Rezatkreis became Mittelfranken [Middle Franconia], one of the seven current Regierungsbezirke of the Kingdom and later State of Bavaria.